Sensative/vsm-application-documentation/480224973-IR-proximity.vso.md

 > - Min: 300
 > - Max: 2592000
 > - Default: 86400
-Once 80% of this time has passed, the device will make all messages confirmed until it gets a downlink.
-Should this time pass without the device hearing a confirmed response, it will go to unjoined state.
+How long the device goes without hearing anything from the network before it gives the network up and goes to unjoined.
+Any downlink starts the time again, an acknowledgement as much as a message.

+It asks for an answer well before then.
+From half of this time on, every uplink it sends is confirmed.
+From 80% on it also sends a confirmed link check of its own, even with nothing else to send, and repeats it until something comes back.
+Those uplinks count towards LORA_RESEND_COUNT as well, so when the network has really gone away the device usually unjoins through that count before this time is up.

+0 turns the check off, and then reads back as 0xFFFFFFFF.
+Any other value outside 300-2592000 is ignored and the previous one kept.
+The firmware sets it back to 86400 on every boot, so an application that wants another value writes it in a once rule.

-In the unjoined state the applications specified rejoin method will be used.
+In the unjoined state the application's own rejoin method is used; the firmware does not rejoin by itself.

 ## Meta-Information for this application version